ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Binary

     Endianness:     None
-    Length:         A binary element may declare any length (included zero) up to the maximum Element Data Size value permitted.
+    Length:         A binary element may declare any length (including zero) up to the maximum Element Data Size value permitted.
-    Definition:     Binary data is not interpreted by the parser.
+    Definition:     The contents of a Binary element should not be interpreted by the EBML parser.

 ## Elements semantic